denisoancea/MS17-010/README.md

 # MS17-010

 This repository is for public my work on MS17-010.
 I have no plan to do any support. **All support issues will not get response from me**.
+Added a modified version of zzz_exploit.py.
+Usefull if a reverse_shell isnt possible due to firewall or other restriction in your way.
+The script ```zzz_command.py``` as it is will create a new user in the administrators group. rdp,telnet,ssh or whatever you like can then be your method of entry.

 ## Files